 It may seem that tortoises are always sleeping, especially hatchlings and younger animals.
 If a tortoise appears asleep constantly, you may feel concerned, but it’s usually normal.

 Tortoises have a diurnal sleep schedule, so they’re awake when it’s light and asleep when it’s dark.
 They also have a monophasic sleep schedule, sleeping for about 12 hours without awakening.

-Tortoises that sleep excessively may have the wrong temperature and light levels in their enclosure, but some basic adjustments will address that problem.
-Sometimes, sleepiness is due to illness or stress.
+Tortoises that sleep excessively may have the wrong temperature and light levels in their enclosure, but some simple adjustments will optimize their environment.

 When Do Tortoises Sleep?